hafslundnett/hdd-style/styleguide/lib/colors.md

 ## Using colors in your code
 ### Using CSS-variables
 The css-variables can be accessed anywhere when importing hdd into your application.
-All colors, as well as their contrast color is awailable for use.
+All colors, as well as their contrast color is available for use.
 A color can be selected by it's color name or label.

 - `var(--hdd-$name)`
 - `var(--hdd-contrast-$name)`